Justy6674/Water4Weightloss-by-Downscale/README.md

 #### Step 2: Create and Populate `.env.local`

 Create a file named `.env.local` in the root of your project.
-Copy the template below and fill it with your credentials.
+Copy the template below and fill it with your credentials. **This is for local development only.** Your deployed application uses a more secure method to access these secrets.

 ```bash
 # .env.local